Table of Contents

-- Smooth, shiny, white spots on the skin
+- Smooth, shiny, white spots on the skin.

-- Bleeding or blistering in the affected area
+- Bleeding or blistering in the affected area.

-- Itching, pain or discomfort in the affected area
+- Itching, pain, or discomfort in the affected area.

-- Painful urination
+- Painful urination.

-- Pain during sex
+- Pain during sex.

-Symptoms of lichen simplex chronicus may include:
+The symptoms of lichen simplex chronicus may include:

-- Itchiness around the vulva
+- Itching around the vulva.

-- Small cuts on or around the vulva
+- Small cuts on or around the vulva.

 What causes lichen sclerosus?

-- Tacrolimus ointment
+- Tacrolimus ointment.

-- Ultraviolet light treatments (for skin not near the genital area)
+- Ultraviolet light treatments for skin not near the genital area.